montanonic/old-fitness-backend/README.md

   `models` file.

   3. `documentation/` is the directory containing the documentation for the entire repository.
-For now, this documentation is only on the Models, given that that is all that's being worked on.
-Hopefully, the code-comments in the `models` file in addition to the longer explanations in this file will be helpful.
+This can help bridge you into other parts of the project.
   Documentation is very important to me, and though all of this is a major work in progress, please let me know if I need to better clarify something, if not provide documentation for it in the first place.
-Also feel free to edit the documentation.
+Also feel free to open a pull request with edits to the documentation.

+Those should give you access to the highest-level information about the website.

-Please read the following for a nice overview of core ideas in Relational Database design: http://en.tekstenuitleg.net/articles/software/database-design-tutorial/intro.html
+The following guide offers a nice overview of core ideas in Relational Database design, and will help immensely with understanding `config/models`: http://en.tekstenuitleg.net/articles/software/database-design-tutorial/intro.html